Novated Lease vs Car Loan

 • Longer terms on offer

-You can take up to seven years to pay off your car loan, while novated leases are capped at five.
-The only way to extend your lease is by refinancing your residual.
+You can take up to seven years to pay off your car loan, while novated leases are capped at five (unless you refinance your residual).

 • Simple finance structure

-Car loans are only between you and your lender, so employment changes won’t have an impact once you’ve been approved.
+Car loans are only between you and your lender, so employment changes won’t have any impact once you’ve been approved.

 Cons